el23ddg/Python-projects/README.md

 - The QR code is rendered as an image with:
 a) Fill Color: Black
 b) Background Color: White
-Finally, the QR code is saved as a .png image file.
+- Finally, the QR code is saved as a .png image file.

+## 7. GEN AI projects
+#### A group of beginner gen ai projects which will equip me for future projects.
+I am learning tokenization, text classification, spell check, machine translation and naive bayes to start with.
+This will help me to build the foundation for better projects.